Nethercutt Collection

-From 1971 to 1994, the collection's San Sylmar penthouse tower was one of J.B.
-Nethercutt's private estates, serving dual purpose of a museum when he wasn't present, in which it was one of the largest houses in the United States at 60,000 sqft.
+Built in 1971 adjacent to a Merle Norman Cosmetics facility, the San Sylmar penthouse tower was one of J.B.
+Nethercutt's private estates and was primarily used to house his growing prestigious car collection, serving dual purpose of a museum when he wasn't present.
+Until the 1994 Northridge earthquake, San Sylmar was one of the largest houses in the United States at 60,000 sqft.
 In 2000, the collection expanded with The Nethercutt Museum, a 40,000 sqft self-guided museum building.

 The museum also houses collections of mechanical musical instruments, including orchestrions, player pianos, music boxes, antique furniture, watches, and an automotive research library.
-Another rare piece in the collection is the Canadian Pacific Railway's famous Royal Hudson steam locomotive No. 2839 built in 1937.
+Another rare piece in the collection is the Canadian Pacific Railway's famous Royal Hudson steam locomotive Canadian Pacific 2839 built in 1937.
 The semi-streamlined Royal Hudson steam locomotive is one of four that survive today.

-The Nethercutt Collection is considered as one of the greatest teams of all time in Concours d'Elegance competitions and car shows with its world-class restoration and detailing shop, holding the most Concours titles of any competitor worldwide including a record six Best of Show victories at Pebble Beach.
+The Nethercutt Collection is known for its performance in Concours d'Elegance competitions and car shows with its restoration and detailing shop, holding the most Concours titles of any competitor worldwide including a record six Best of Show victories at Pebble Beach.

 History

 In 1956 J.B.
 Nethercutt (1913–2004), the co-founder of Merle Norman Cosmetics, purchased two cars: a 1936 Duesenberg Convertible Roadster and a 1930 DuPont Town Car, needing refurbishing.
 The DuPont restoration, which Nethercutt thought would take a few weeks, instead took 18 months and over $65,000.
-By 1958, his rebuilt project claimed its first prize — the coveted “Best of Show” award at the prestigious Pebble Beach Concours d'Elegance in California.
+By 1958, his rebuilt project claimed its first prize; the coveted “Best of Show” award at the prestigious Pebble Beach Concours d'Elegance.
 Over the next decade he would purchase several other antique automobiles and restore them.